timgates42/tools/misc/README.md

 # About
-This section includes miscellanous files.
+This section includes miscellaneous files.
 Often, you will find non-security related stuff here.

 If you find some bugs or if you have any questions, ideas or criticism regarding